gayathreegopi/gayathreegopi.github.io/about.md

 ## Beyond Data

 When I'm not diving into data, I love expressing my creativity through art and experimenting with new recipes in the kitchen.
-I find joy in balancing the analytical and artistic sides of my life.
+I find joy in balancing the analytical and artistic sides of life.

 ---